OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 - Contagion

 The five layers serve as the structure for the rest of this document, as well as our Statement of Work (see Appendix A).

-During the first month, OGM will define communication and reporting norms to keep OGM and Lionsberg aligned.

-At the Sprint's midpoint, OGM and Lionsberg will hold a [[Midpoint Retrospective Process]] to reflect on the progress and impediments faced during the sprint.
-We will use that retrospective to adjust our plans for the rest of the Sprint.

-In the final two weeks of the engagement, OGM and Lionsberg will hold a [[Wrap-up Retrospective Process]].
-We will also assess whether and how we might engage in another sprint.

-The current intention of both parties is that another sprint will be chartered, to start immediately after the first sprint ends, with direction and goals to be set as part of the Retrospective Process.

 ## The Five Layers